WHAT IS HURLING?

 WHERE DO YOU PLAY?

-In the summer we play on Aardvark field in Henrietta, in the winter we play at Total Sports Experience (TSE) in East Rochester.
+In the summer we play on Aardvark field in Henrietta, in the off season we play at Total Sports Experience (TSE) in Gates.
 The exact addresses are listed in the 'Where we Play' section further down this page.

 WHERE WE PLAY